sarimabbas/cpsc334-module-4/README.md

 1. The contrast and simplicity of the animation

 We created multiple animations using Processing and Photoshop.
 The animation was spread across four frames, and had to be simple enough for a discernable effect.
 Given all the other problems (below), not all animations worked well.
+Here is a promising animation of a running person: <https://www.youtube.com/watch?v=tGY2ZNZhZgI>

 2. The width of the slits